 So why the invasion?

-The only fighting is between Gaddafi’s militias and the CIA backed coup – terrorist mercenaries.
+The only fighting is between the Libyan army and the CIA-supported terrorists.

 These scripted reports come from CIA sponsored operatives in Libya, which operate under various names as listed here.

-When it comes to all reports out of Libya, (99% unverified) question everything mainsteam media say while they shill for imperialist intervention and takeover of a sovereign nation and its resources.
+When it comes to all reports out of Libya, (99% unverified) question everything mainstream media say while they shill for imperialist intervention and takeover of a sovereign nation and its resources.